 Once we arrived at Colombo, our hired driver/tour guide took us straight to Sigiriya for the Lion Rock; and then we returned to Kandy and continued on the remainder of our trip to the Central Highland and the southwest coast.

 For backpackers, it is also a great idea to take a train from Colombo to Kandy (we took a train from Kandy to Nuwara Eliya); after all, scenic train rides are a must in Sri Lanka.
 For more detail about taking a train in Sri Lanka, check out Journey Through Sri Lankan’s Central Highlands. it is, however, important to book tickets in advance if you are on a schedule, train tickets always sell out fast.
 While many fellow bloggers recommend the first-class tickets (because of the nicer seats and air conditioning), I ended up in second class and it was not that bad.
-I had the train car all to ourselves, and I could move around in the train freely and take pictures from the open windows.
+I had the train car all to myself, and I could move around on the train freely and take pictures from the open windows.
 Lastly, it’s easier to have a local (someone at the hotel or a travel agency) help you with the booking and train schedule.
 Don’t panic if the train is not arriving at the exact time on the schedule because it’s likely to be late.

 The Colombo to Kandy line was the first major route established by the newly formed Ceylon Government Railway in the 1860s; it is one of the classic scenic train routes, sit back and travel back in time as the train rattle past terraced tea fields, lush stands of tropical forest, and miniature village train stations with tin roofs, and so much more.